Korean War in 1950 (NSC)

 • If undertaken, what might a U.S. military intervention north of the 38th parallel require?
 What kinds of capabilities and assets could the U.S. military deploy?
 Would the intervention feature only Korean ground forces or American ground forces as well?

 The Department of the Treasury carries out policy on issues related to the U.S. and global economies and financial systems.
 The secretary of the treasury, as head of this department, serves as one of the president’s chief economic advisors.
-In National Security Council (NSC) meetings, they analyze the economic dimensions of foreign policy issues and weighs the potential impact of policy options on U.S. economic concerns, including growth, trade and investment, and the position of the U.S. dollar.
+In National Security Council (NSC) meetings, they analyze the economic dimensions of foreign policy issues and weigh the potential impact of policy options on U.S. economic concerns, including growth, trade and investment, and the position of the U.S. dollar.

 The secretary of the treasury’s goals are to